Arithmetic Bias in the Distribution of Mersenne Prime Exponents and the Divisor Structure of p-1: Statistical Analysis and Robustness

 \subsection{Mersenne prime exponent data}

 Table~\ref{tab:Sp_percentiles} lists all currently known Mersenne prime exponents $p \ge 13$, together with their normalized divisor parameter $S(p)$ and local percentile ranks.

-Exponents below $p = 13$ are excluded because the normalization involves $\log\log p$, which varies rapidly at small values of $p$ and produces values that are not representative of the asymptotic structural regime considered in this analysis.
+Exponents below $p = 13$ are excluded because the normalization involves $\log\log p$, which varies rapidly at small values of $p$ and produces values that are not representative of the exponent ranges considered in this analysis.